What was Karlmax’s role in the project?

 What can the app do?

-News, current hot gossip or how to get to the fan shop–all this is to found in the app just a click away.
+News, current hot gossip or how to get to the fan shop–all this is to find in the app just a click away.
 Statistics, results and tables—from the most sacred (the football league table) through to the scorers–it’s all there at any time day or night.

 In technical terms, the app is run by a comprehensive architecture, which uses RxJava to handle the entire array of live communication including Push and API connectivity.
 On game days, more than 100,000 users need information and results at the same time (especially those not lucky enough to make it into the stadium), and at such times the entire infrastructure is required.